Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Parameter estimation for the graph supOU process

 Let us first present a method for stepwise parameter estimation that simultaneously tackles the question of the parameter identifiability in the context of the parameterisation proposed in Section \ref{sec:bridge}.
 Define the scaled autocovariance matrix by

-Adapting the idea suggested in \cite[Section 5]{Bar11} in the context of general supOU processes, we consider estimating the parameters of $\pi$ and the parameter $c$ by considering suitable empirical counterparts of the eigenvalues of $\mathbf{R}(h\Delta; (\alpha, c)^{\top})$.
+Adapting the idea suggested in \cite[Section 5]{Bar11} in the context of general supOU processes, we consider estimating the parameters of $\pi$ and the parameter $c$ by considering suitable empirical counterparts of the eigenvalues of $\mathbf{R}(h\Delta; \pi, c)$.
 To this end, we first note that the eigenvalues of $\mathbf{K}(c)$ can be expressed in terms of the eigenvalues of the normalised adjacency matrix $\overline{\mathbf{A}}$.
-Let $a_1, \ldots, a_d\in \sigma(\overline{\mathbf{A}})$ denote the, not necessarily distinct eigenvalues, of $\overline{\mathbf{A}}$ (which are the same as for its transpose).
+Let $a_1, \ldots, a_d\in \sigma(\overline{\mathbf{A}})$ denote the (not necessarily distinct) eigenvalues of $\overline{\mathbf{A}}$ (which are the same as for its transpose).
 By construction, for all $i=1, \ldots, d$, we have $|a_i|\leq 1$.
-Let $a^*:=\max\{a_1, \ldots, a_d\}$.
-As long as each node in the graph is connected to at least one other node, then $a^*=1$ since $\overline{\mathbf{A}}$ is column-normalised.
+Let $a^*=\rho(\overline A)$ denote the spectral radius of $\overline A$.
+Then $|a_i|\leq a^*$, for all $i=1,\ldots,d$.
+By the Perron-Frobenius theorem for nonnegative matrices, $a^*$ is a real eigenvalue of $\overline A$.
+If the graph associated with $A$ is strongly connected in the sense that every node is reachable from every other node, then $a^*=1$.
 We note that, since we assume that the network structure is known, $a^*$ is known, too, and does not need to be inferred.
 We also note that the eigenvalues of $\mathbf{K}(c)$ take the form $-1-ca_i$, for $i=1, \ldots, d$.
 We observe that the maximum eigenvalue of the scaled autocovariance function can be written as a function of $\pi$ and $c$ as follows:

 Let us consider the two examples introduced earlier. \begin{example} In the case when $\pi$ is as in \eqref{eq:Exp}, then set and note that